hipc-book/hipc-book.github.io/_lectures/3-management_and_measurement.md

 The first issue is often handled by an administrator using system software (like `apt`, `yum`, etc.) to update software using pre-packaged binaries.
 The second issue is more difficult and often requires maintaining multiple installations of each library on the same system, with access to the different versions controlled by some of the typical environment variables on a Linux system.

 One approach to both of these issues is to use an HPC-specific package manager, such as **Spack**.
-Spack was developed at Lawrence Livermore National Laboratory and can be used to install scientific software and libraries along with associated dependencies, and is capable of maintaining multiple versions of each library through environment modules.
+Spack was developed at Lawrence Livermore National Laboratory and can be used to install scientific software and libraries along with associated dependencies.
+It is also capable of maintaining multiple versions of each library through environment modules.

 <iframe width="560" height="315" class="center" src="https://www.youtube.com/embed/D0p5xpsboK4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe> <br/>